-(1) Represents grant of performance-based restricted stock units made on February 28, 2021 with market vesting conditions.
-Under the terms of the award agreement, the restricted stock units are scheduled to vest on December 31, 2023, with the ability to earn shares of the Company's common stock in a range of 0% to 200% of the awarded number of restricted stock units based on linear interpolation of the relative total shareholder return of shares of the Company's common stock relative to the total shareholder return of other publicly traded REIT companies in a selected peer group identified in the award agreement and the MSCI US REIT index.

-- (2) Represents grant of service-based restricted shares made on February 28, 2021.
-Under the terms of the award agreement, the restricted shares are scheduled to vest in equal installments on each of February 28, 2022, February 28, 2023, February 28, 2024, and February 28, 2025.
-With respect to Ms. Wright, 5,911 of the 15,315 restricted shares are subject to the vesting conditions in the immediate preceding sentence and the remaining 9,404 restricted shares are scheduled to vest in equal installments on each of February 28, 2023, and February 28, 2022, February 28, 2023, and February 28, 2024. - (3) Grant date fair value of restricted stock units with market vesting conditions reflects amounts in accordance with ASC Topic 718.
-The fair value is estimated using a Monte Carlo simulation based on probable outcome at the time of grant of \$24.40 per share.
-If the highest levels of market conditions are achieved, grant date fair value would be higher. - (4) Amounts reflect an issuance of 5,911 restricted shares subject to a 4-year annual vesting schedule, as well as the one-time issuance of 9,404 restricted shares subject to an annual 3-year vesting schedule granted in connection with Ms. Wright's promotion to SVP, Property Management in February 2021. - (5) The restricted shares granted to Mr. Cutt in 2021 became 100% vested upon his separation from service.
-In addition, Mr. Cutt forfeited all of his unvested performance-based restricted stock units.
+- (1) Represents grant of performance-based restricted stock units made on February 28, 2022 with market vesting conditions.
+Under the terms of the award agreement, the restricted stock units are scheduled to vest on February 28, 2025, with the ability to earn shares of the Company's Common Stock in a range of 0% to 200% of the awarded number of restricted stock units based on linear interpolation of the relative total shareholder return of shares of the Company's Common Stock relative to the total shareholder return of other publicly traded REIT companies in a selected peer group identified in the award agreement and the MSCI US REIT index. - (2) Represents grant of time-based restricted shares made on February 28, 2022 (and an additional grant for Mr. Pickney on July 29, 2022).
+Under the terms of the award agreement, the restricted shares are scheduled to vest in equal installments on each of February 28, 2023, February 28, 2024, February 28, 2025, and February 28, 2026. - (3) Grant date fair value of restricted stock units with market vesting conditions assumes that awards will vest at target.
+If highest levels of market conditions are achieved, grant date fair value would be higher. - (4) In connection with the increase to Mr. Pickney's base salary from \$286,000 to \$325,000, the corresponding amounts for his annual bonus threshold, target and maximum also increased.